 Teachable vs Thinkific Review - Conclusion

-So after having a look at some of the most important features of the two platforms, it's clear that they both have a lot to offer.
+So after having a look at some of the most important features of the two platforms, it is clear that they both have a lot to offer.
 They both allow you to create courses, sell them, deliver content and engage students.

-One area where Teachable really shines over Thinkific is sales & marketing tools.
-The entire checkout process is highly optimized - 1-step checkout, powerful 1-click upsells, multiple pricing options, multiple currency, EU VAT etc.
+Similarly, Teachable has much more to offer than Thinkific when it comes to sales and marketing features.
+The entire checkout process is highly optimized - 1-step checkout, powerful 1-click upsells, multiple currency, EU VAT etc.

-So if you sell the same course through both Teachable and Thinkific, I would expect a 20-30% better conversion rates on Teachable and this for me is a very strong incentive to it.
+So, if you sell the same course through Teachable vs Thinkific, I would expect better conversion rates on Teachable and this for me is a very strong incentive for using Teachable.

-If you have any questions or feedback, please leave a comment below, so I can get back to it as soon as possible!
+If you have any questions or you're still not sure about the right solution, please leave a comment below, so I can get back to it as soon as possible!

 Click Here to See Thinkific vs Teachable Update History